p2p-today/protocol/README.rst

 active nodes, keyed by their descriptor.
 This paper will describe how such a table might work towards the end.

+A way to make the above process more secure may be to add a list of acceptable public keys to the subnet descriptor.
+This would allow nodes to nodes to have private, peer-to-peer subnets, while still maintaining visibility in a DHT.

 ~~~~~~~~~
 k-Buckets
 ~~~~~~~~~